richRemer/funktional/README.md

 Subsequent calls to the new function will do nothing but return the original result.

+### popper(array)
+Return a function which pops values from the end of an array.

 ### pusher(array)
-Return a function which pushes its arguments onto an array.
+Return a function which pushes its arguments onto the end of an array.

+### shifter(array)
+Return a function which shifts values from the start of an array.

+### unshifter(array)
+Return a function which unshifts its arguments onto the start of an array.

 Appendix: Async Callback Styles
 -------------------------------